Chan3x/Discord-bot-Demo/README.md

 Feel free to copy

-This is Discord bot for demonstration , it means there are many issue but good things too
+This is Discord bot for demonstration , it means there are many issue,but good things too

 verification by react at message below
 Simple Commands :